-UPDATE: several twin-bolt abseil stations now installed (in Spring 2011).
+Several twin-bolt abseil stations were installed in Spring 2011.
 See comment below for details.

 From Cinderford, drive south through Ruspidge.
 Shortly after leaving the village, at a long bend in the road, there are two grassy lay-bys on the right.
-Park here and walk back towards the village a short way; then take the good new track on the left (facing towards the village).
+Park here (if driving back the same way, a U turn will be required either before or after climbing: pick your spot for this carefully) and walk back towards the village a short way; then take the good new track on the left (facing towards the village).
 Follow the track to its end (at a recently capped mine shaft enclosed by green fencing) and continue straight ahead on a small undulating path, passing above the factory buildings.
 Ignore a left fork in the path which rises to an isolated telegraph pole, and continue ahead a short way; then drop down to a trough which rises up and merges from the right, and leads down left into the quarry.
 This all takes 5-10 minutes from the car.

 Moderator Updates to this page are checked by UKC volunteer bpmclimb